inquinimaris/quingulp_es6/README.md

 # Just a frontend task-runner, v5

+# How it's different from main branch
+Uses Rollup for modern libraries and utilizes ESM instead of CommonJS (though yeah, it still compiles down to CommonJS I think?). jQuery been ditched.

 ## Things used:
 + Pug/Jade and SCSS preprocessors for HTML and CSS respectively;
 + HTML validation;